 A loss can also bring together people torn apart through past misunderstandings.
 An estranged friend emailed me her condolences after she heard the news from a mutual friend.
 It really is amazing how a tragedy or death can bring people back together again.

 3. Keep your Cool During and After the Grieving Period

 The loss of our father indeed brought me closer to my siblings and my mother.
-In some ways I think I became present to them all and calmer.
-I am now taking time to listen more.
+In some ways, I think I became present to them all and calmer.
+I am now taking the time to listen more.

 4. Memories of Our Loved Ones Live on in Us and Around Us